Something you should know about my husband: He married me for a stir fry. Chicken Stir Fry with Thai Peanut Sauce to be specific.

 A peanutty rich sauce, with layers of complex flavor, this stir fry is zippy, sweet, sour, fresh, and spicy all in one magical taste bud-blowing bite.

 - Chicken.
 We love chicken for this recipe in our house.
-You could certain swap for tofu, beef or even shrimp if you prefer.
+You could certainly swap for tofu, beef or even shrimp if you prefer.

 - Peanut Butter.
 The base for this addictive, rich, and creamy sauce.

 - Brown Sugar.
-Just enough to sweeten the sauce and make it taste like your favorite takeout recipe (this Instant Pot Teryaki Chicken is one of my favs).
+Just enough to sweeten the sauce and make it taste like your favorite takeout recipe (this Instant Pot Teriyaki Chicken is one of my favs).